xiaohong-huang/RTK-Visual-Inertial-Navigation/README.md

 cd ~/catkin_ws/src/RTK-Visual-Inertial-Navigation/ceres-solver-modified/
 sh build.sh
 ```
-The modified version will only installed in the current folder.
-So you don't need to worry that the installation will change the seeting of your computer.
+The modified version will only be installed in the current folder.
+So you don't need to worry that the installation will change the settings of your computer.

  Then build the package with:
 ```